talk2viren/umermansoor.github.io/_posts/2016-05-27-avoid-singletons-to-write-testable-code.md

 excerpt_separator: <!--more-->
 ---

-Often times in software development, there is a need to share a single object of a class throughout the code base.
+Often times there is a need to share a single object of a class throughout the code base.
 For example, we might want to store all online users in one central registry or share a central queue amongst all producer and consumer objects.
 We want to:

 - ensure that exactly *one* object of a class exists.
 - provide a way to get that object.